uboslinux/ubos-docs/sphinx/developers/site-json.rst

 Overview
 --------

-A Site JSON file describes the structure of a site, aka virtual hostname.
+A Site JSON file describes the structure of a site, aka virtual host.
 Generally, a Site:

 * has a certain hostname, such as ``family.example.com``, or ``*`` if the site